ryan-kttam/ryan-kttam.github.io/_posts/2017-11-26-Voice_recognition.md

 # Background

-Suppose an advertising team on Facebook is interested in identifying a person’s gender from an audio clip in order to increase the effectiveness in advertisements, and the engineer teams have preprocessed and transformed the data into various formats.
-My task is to implement an algorithm that can classify whether the clip contains a male voice or a female voice.
+Suppose an advertising team on Facebook is interested in identifying a person’s gender from an audio clip in order to increase the effectiveness in advertisements, and the engineer team has preprocessed and transformed the data into various formats.
+My task is to implement an algorithm that is able to classify whether the clip contains a male voice or a female voice.
 The dataset is available at [Kaggle](https://www.kaggle.com/jeganathan/voice-recognition), and the python file is available at my [Github]( https://github.com/ryan-kttam/) page.

 # Data Exploration